ExpressLRS/Docs/docs/quick-start/transmitters/tx-prep.md

     6. Scroll down until you reach the External RF settings.
 Set this to Off.
     7. Press the RTN Key or Exit the Model Menu

-    !!! tip
+    ??? info "No CRSF Mode Option?"
         If for some reason, you cannot find the CRSF Protocol under the Internal RF Modes, set the `Internal Module Type` to CRSF via your Radio's `System Menu -> Hardware` page.

         1. Press the SYS Key.
-            - Radio without a dedicated SYS key will need to long-press the Menu key to access the System Menu.
+            - Radios without a dedicated SYS key will need to long-press the Menu key to access the System Menu.
             - Consult your Radio User's Manual on how to get to the System Menu.
         2. Press the Page Key until you get to the Hardware page.
         3. Scroll down until you reach the Internal RF settings.